icook/yota/docs/Form.rst

 Changing Rendering Engines
 ==========================
-By default Jinja2 is the renderer for Yota, however support for other renderes is possible by setting the :attr:`yota.Form._renderer` to a different implementation of the :class:`yota.Renderer` class.
-The default is :class:`yota.JinjaRenderer`.
+By default Jinja2 is the renderer for Yota, however support for other renderes is possible by setting the :attr:`Form._renderer` to a different implementation of the :class:`Renderer` class.
+The default is :class:`JinjaRenderer`.
 A standard pattern would be to set the Form class object _renderer attribute allowing the attribute change to be effectively global.
 This would normally be done in whatever setup function your web framework provides.